mimmol99/Text_Classification_with_LLM_automatic_labelling/README.md

 - BERT

 # Last phase: comparison of results
-Plot a graph to visualize results
+Plot a graph to visualize results.